razorpay/razorpay-php/README.md

 Read up here for getting started and understanding the payment flow with Razorpay: <https://docs.razorpay.com/docs/getting-started>

 ### Prerequisites
-- A minimum of PHP 5.6 is required
+- A minimum of PHP 5.6 upto 8.0

 ## Installation